sentinel-endring/insar-norway-change-detection/docs/index.md

 ## About

 This project uses data from the Norwegian Ground Motion Service (insar.ngu.no) and is built with open-source libraries including NumPy, Pandas, Flask, GeoPandas, Rasterio, and Matplotlib.

+## Acknowledgments
+This work has been partly funded by the Norwegian Space Agency, contract number 74CO2504.